shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-guide.md

 description: Use the Buying guide to understand Microsoft Invest's buy-side capabilities and how to manage direct and third-party media buying on behalf of your advertisers.
 ---

-# Buying Guide for Microsoft Invest
+# Microsoft Invest - Buying Guide

 This guide helps you understand the buy-side capabilities of Microsoft Invest and provides step-by-step instructions for managing all aspects of direct and third-party media buying on behalf of your advertisers.
 For details about network-level features that apply to all advertisers, see the [Network Guide](network-guide.md).
 For direct agreements with sellers, see [Buying Deals](buying-deals.md).